onniro/2PACMPEG/README.md

 - step 2: see section 3 lol

 ## 2. usage:
-- go to the folder where you unpacked the archive and click on the thing where it says 2PACMPEG
+- go to the folder where you put 2PACMPEG.EXE and click on that thang you get me
 - click on "select input file" to select input file (or type/paste in the path 2 tha file) (file picker only exists on windows)
 - you can also drag and drop a file on the window to input the path
 - enter arguments for FFmpeg (you can do this by clicking on one of the presets on the right panel)